Contraceptive diaphragm or cap

 Who can use a diaphragm or cap?

-Most women are able to use a diaphragm or cap, but it may not be suitable for you if you:
+You're likely to be able to use a diaphragm or cap, but it may not be suitable for you if you:

 - have a sensitivity or an allergy to latex or the chemicals in spermicide